Hurricane Grace: Jamaica

 On August 18, Grace made landfall in Jamaica, affecting the country exactly 70 years after a deadly strike by Hurricane Charlie in 1951.
 The storm brought gusty winds up to 53 mph, and very heavy rainfall reaching 248 mm, both recorded in Kingston.
 Power outages were reported in all parishes, with the entirety of Portland Parish losing power.
 A total of 100,000 customers lost power.
 Damage to power lines and poles was reported.
 In Saint Andrew Parish, the saturated ground brought down a power pole and power lines.
 Numerous parishes were affected by flooding.
 In Clarendon, drivers were rerouted detour after a road was inundated.
 The Rio Cobre flooded the Bog Walk Gorge, but some motorists ignored warnings, forcing the fire department to rescue them.
 Strong winds caused losses to plantain and banana farmers in Portland and Saint Mary parishes.
 In Annotto Bay, the roof of the fire station was blown away.
+Initial loss on agriculture were calculated at J$700 million (US$4.53 million).